MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/build-windows-client-applications-xrm-tools.md

 ---
-title: "Build Windows client applications using the XRM tools (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Build Windows client applications using the XRM tools (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
-description: "XRM tooling is a set of APIs that provides support for building Windows client applications for Dynamics 365 for Customer Engagement apps" ms.custom: ms.date: 03/27/2019 ms.reviewer:
+description: "XRM tooling is a set of APIs that provides support for building Windows client applications for Dynamics 365 Customer Engagement (on-premises)" ms.custom: ms.date: 03/27/2019 ms.reviewer: